 Steaming your natural hair should be a straightforward pick when it comes to keeping your hair healthy.
 It has many benefits for natural hair maintenance and growth.
 Some of the benefits are:

 During steaming, your natural hair cuticles are lifted, allowing your pores to be opened.
-When the pores are opened, it is easy for hair products to be absorbed into the shaft with ease.
+When the pores are opened, it is easy for hair products to be absorbed into the shaft.
 This is good especially for hair with low porosity.

 The hair’s ability to expand and shrink is greatly improved by steaming.
 When steaming, moisture rests on the hair strands, protecting them and also making them firm, strong, and easy to bend without breaking.